WebDevLuke/OrionBP/README.md

 var minify = true;
 ```
 If set to `true`, all concatenated CSS and JavaScript will then be minified to reduce files sizes.

+Note: If you just need to compile SASS un-minified, you can do so using the `sass-debug` task.

 ## Creating builds